stefanotempesta/ConfidentialMessenger/README.md

 6. The setup of the system is complete and the application can be run and tested locally.
 Use the Start Debugging/Start without Debugging command on Visual Studio which should open a page in your browser showing you the login page for the ConfidentialMessenger.
 The username is not case-sensitive.
 If a username does not exist in the contacts list, that username will be added and the user will be signed and logged in.
 If the username already exists, the user will be logged in with that username and his/her conversations will be retrieved as necessary.

-# B. Using Confidential Enclave in Azure VM
+# B. Using Confidential Enclave in Special Azure VM
 You can also use a confidential enclave in a special Azure VM to store sensitive data.
 In this application, the contacts list data is stored in a VM enclave.
 The ContactsEnclave C++ application uses the openenclave architecture to store and process the contacts list and acts as a REST server to client applications requesting such data.

 # I. ContactsEnclave